-The Best Memory Foam Mattress 2021Updated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Memory Foam Mattress 2021Updated on January 21, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 First created in the 1970s, memory foam is a remarkable material.
 It was originally invented by NASA researchers who needed a material with specialized performance that could be used as padding for astronauts on shuttle missions.
 Now, this material has wide commercial applications including in mattresses, pillows, mattress toppers, and more.